jl33-ai/s9-quant/README.md

 - [ ] Induced learning curve; if it took x2 longer than the users E[S], then start to drill it, and plot the learning curve for a single question combination
 - [ ] Timed column - indicating if the user started a 120s timed blitz.
 - [ ] Track typing speed - how.
+- [ ] Show your delta speed change.
+- [ ] Loading brain matrix TUI type shit.
+- [ ] It needs ONE smart addictive factor, so that the game gets popular and i get more data.
+- [ ] Add WPM thing
+- [ ] 'SAved' icon
+- [ ] A chill practice mode and a 5 minute mode and a rnanked mode.

 ### Things I expect to see from the ZetaMatrix Data
 - (when I realised I was truly grateful that I found data science as my craft - the dotplot)